 Protecting Your Intellectual Property (IP)

 You should not be divulging valuable IP and business Information without a Non Disclosure Agreement (NDA).
 Handing an NDA over to a friend or someone in your network may come across like you don’t trust them – but paying them shows that you value their expertise and expect professionalism in your dealings.

 Moving from Concepts to Execution

-Free advice may get you to the starting blocks, but it won't be reliably available to hold your hand while you are testing and implementing your business plan.
+Free advice may get you to the starting blocks, but it won’t be reliably available to hold your hand while you are designing and implementing your Strategic Plan.

 When Free Advice Does Not Get the Job Done

 If you are finding that advice is not working, it could mean that you need a structured feedback loop to make it effective – which you will probably need to pay for.
 Alternatively, it could mean that you are not receiving the right counsel for your situation, and you don’t have a financial lever to pull to get what you need.

 For example, I would not want to ask quora or a Facebook forum how to restructure my organisation.
 Similarly, it would be a big topic to cover over a coffee catch up without demanding a lot more time from the adviser than one can reasonably ask.

 The Bottom Line

 Anyone can have an opinion, but only a true business expert can give you valuable advice to help your business grow sustainably and become more valuable.
 And they shouldn’t give it away for nothing, if they are running their own business.